-A TV remote tester circuit is like a tiny doctor for your remote control.
+TV remote tester is small tool like A doctor for ones remote.

-This circuit is super easy to build and uses parts like LEDs or a buzzer to give you a clear signal.
+This circuit is very easy to build as it uses parts like LED or buzzer to indicate signal.

 Circuit Working: